hansherous/first-first/README.md

-# second-second
+# first-first
-It is the second repository
+It is the first repository

-This is my second edit.
+This is my first edit.